 Lisbon, and Portugal in general, are incredibly popular with the community of Digital Nomads in Europe for excellent reasons.
 A passive income of around €20,000 per annum makes you eligible for a Portugal Passive income visa.
 By passive income, we mean income from an investment property such as rent, income from investments such as dividends or income from a pension.
 As long as you are fortunate enough to have this level of passive income, this visa may be for you.
 You’ll need to base yourself in Portugal for eight months of the year (or six consecutive months).

 The visa gives you free access and circulation in the Schengen Area.
 It also offers the freedom to live and carry out work in Portugal.
-You also have the option to become “non-habitual resident” of Portugal for tax purposes.
+You also have the option to become a “non-habitual resident” of Portugal for tax purposes.
 This status offers excellent taxation rates for ten years.
 This visa provides other benefits of access to residential rights including health, education, social security and others.
+It is also a pathway to Portuguese citizenship and a Portugal passport.

 To get the Self Employment Visa, you need to show that you are working or trying to work with local Portuguese companies.
 If you have a contract of service or written proposal of a contract with a Portuguese company you may be eligible for this visa.
 This is a great Freelance Visa for Europe.

 You would be registered to pay tax in Portugal on your worldwide income after you become a resident.
-This visa would give you the rights of a residency, such as access to the SCHENGEN region.
+This visa would give you the rights of a resident, such as access to the SCHENGEN region.
 The visa lasts for one year.
 From the second year, can renew the visa for and an additional two years.
 After the 5th year, you can apply for permanent residency.
+The visa is also a pathway to Portuguese citizenship and a Portugal passport.

 This particular visa is for entrepreneurs who want to live and create a company in Portugal.
 You can then work as a freelancer and digital nomad, charging your clients from your company.